WebAssembly/stack-switching/proposals/tasks/Explainer.md

 ### Cooperative Coroutines

-Cooperative coroutines, sometimes known as _green threads_ or _fibers_ allow an application to be structured in such a way that different responsibilities may be handled by different computations.
+Cooperative coroutines, sometimes known as _green threads_ allow an application to be structured in such a way that different responsibilities may be handled by different computations.
 The reasons for splitting into such threads may vary; but one common scenario is to allow multiple sessions to proceed at their own pace.

 In our formulation of green threads, we take an _arena_ based approach: when a program wishes to fork into separate threads it does so by creating an arena or pool of fibers that represent the different activities.
 The arena computation as a whole only terminates when all of the threads within it have completed.
-This allows a so-called _structured concurrency_ architecture that greatly enhances composability[^1].
+This allows a so-called _structured concurrency_ architecture that greatly enhances composability[^c].

-[^1]: However, how cooperative coroutines are actually structured depends on the source language and its approach to handling fibers.
-We present one alternative.
+[^c]: However, how cooperative coroutines are actually structured depends on the source language and its approach to handling fibers.
+We present one alternative; many languages don't use structured concurrency techniques and collect all green threads into a single pool.

 Our `$arrayGenerator` was structured so that it was entered using a `fiber.spawn` instruction; which implied that the `$arrayGenerator`'s first operation involved suspending itself with an `$identify` event.

-In our threads example, we will take a different approach: each thread will be associated with a fiber function, but will be created as a suspended fiber.
+In our threads example, we will take a different approach: each green thread will be associated with a function, but will be created as a suspended fiber.
 This allows the fiber arena manager to properly record the identity of each thread as it is created and to separately schedule the execution of its managed threads.

 #### Structure of a Green Thread
-We start with a sketch of a thread, in C-style pseudo-code, that adds a collection of generated numbers, but yielding to the arena scheduler between every number:
+We start with a sketch of a thread, in our C-style pseudo-code, that adds a collection of generated numbers, but yielding to the arena scheduler between every number:
 ```
 void fiber adderThread(fiber *thisThred, fiber *generatorTask){
   int total = 0;
   while(true){
-    switch(pause_thread(thisThred)){
+    switch(thisThred suspend pause_){
       case cancel_thread:
         return; // Should really cancel the generator too
       case go_ahead_fiber:{
-        switch(next(generator)){
+        switch(generator resume next){
           case yield(El):
             total += El;
             continue;
           case end:
             // report the total somewhere
-            thread_thread(thisThred,total);
+            thisThred suspend finish_(total);
             return;
         }
       }